diagrid-labs/dapr-messaging-js/README.md

 - [NodeJS](https://nodejs.org/)
 - Optional: [VS Code](https://code.visualstudio.com/) with the [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

-## Synchronous messaging

-### Run the sync messaging example

-1. Open a terminal and navigate to the `sync` folder.
-2. Run the following command to install the dependencies:
+Run the following command in a terminal in the root of the repo to install the dependencies:

-    For macOS & Linux:
+_For macOS & Linux_

     ```bash
     npm run install:mac
     ```

-    For Windows:
+_For Windows_

     ```bash
     npm run install:win
     ```

+## Synchronous messaging

+### Run the sync messaging example

+1. Open a terminal and navigate to the `sync` folder.
-3. Run the apps with Dapr multi-app run (macOS or Linux only):
+2. Run the apps with Dapr multi-app run (macOS or Linux only):

     ```bash
     dapr run -f .